rogomes/portfolio/README.md

 * [Accelerating the Clean Energy Transition](https://omdena.com/blog/clean-energy/) - *Published in the Omdena Blog*

 * [The Trash We Make: Applying Machine Learning for Analyzing and Predicting Illegal Dumpsites](https://medium.com/omdena/the-trash-we-make-applying-machine-learning-for-analyzing-and-predicting-illegal-dumpsites-7aa0349989ad
-) _*Published in the Omdena Blog*
+) - *Published in the Omdena Blog*

-* [COVID-19 Policies: Where the Wealthy Become Poor & the Poor Become Poorer](https://medium.com/omdena/covid-19-policies-where-the-wealthy-become-poor-the-poor-become-poorer-757cad41458c?source=social.linkedin&_nonce=ZgY89gmU&_branch_match_id=494647957556010682) *Published in the Omdena Blog*
+* [COVID-19 Policies: Where the Wealthy Become Poor & the Poor Become Poorer](https://medium.com/omdena/covid-19-policies-where-the-wealthy-become-poor-the-poor-become-poorer-757cad41458c?source=social.linkedin&_nonce=ZgY89gmU&_branch_match_id=494647957556010682) - *Published in the Omdena Blog*

 ## Recommendation of the Week Series ##